Find Trade Colleges

 Lawrenceville, NJ

-Our 2023 rankings named Rider University the best school in New Jersey for health sciences & services students working on their bachelor’s degree.
-Located in the suburb of Lawrenceville, Rider is a private not-for-profit college with a small student population.
+Our analysis found Rider University to be the best school for health sciences & services students who want to pursue a bachelor’s degree in New Jersey.
+Located in the large suburb of Lawrenceville, Rider is a private not-for-profit college with a small student population.

 While working on their Bachelor's Degree, health science majors at Rider accumulate an average of around $24,462 in student debt.